Use app-based Conditional Access policies with Intune

 - You can also block the built-in mail apps on iOS/iPadOS and Android when you allow only the Microsoft Outlook app to access Exchange Online.
 Additionally, you can block apps that don't have Intune app protection policies applied from accessing SharePoint Online.

-App-based Conditional Access with client app management adds a security layer by making sure only client apps that support Intune app protection policies can access Exchange online and other Microsoft 365 services.
+App-based Conditional Access with client app management adds a security layer that makes sure only client apps that support Intune app protection policies can access Exchange online and other Microsoft 365 services.

 Before you create an app-based Conditional Access policy, you must have:

-- Enterprise Mobility + Security (EMS) or an Azure AD Premium subscription
+- Enterprise Mobility + Security (EMS) or an Microsoft Entra ID P1 or P2 subscription

-- Users must be licensed for EMS or Azure AD
+- Users must be licensed for EMS or Microsoft Entra ID

-A list of apps that support app-based Conditional Access can be found in Conditional Access: Conditions in the Azure AD documentation.
+A list of apps that support app-based Conditional Access can be found in Conditional Access: Conditions in the Microsoft Entra documentation.

 How app-based Conditional Access works